piredtu/WindFLO/Python/README.md

 The pyKusiakLayoutEvaluator.pyx is providing interfaces and wrapping classes to the C++ source files available in the ../C++ directory.

 ## Docker Image
-There is an automated build image including an IPython (Jupyter) server and direct bash access.
-This is probably the easiest way to install everything, except if you happen to have windows 7 32bit (or older).
+There is an [automated build docker image](https://registry.hub.docker.com/u/piredtu/windflo) including an IPython (Jupyter) server and direct bash access.
+If you have [Docker](http://www.docker.com) installed, this is probably the easiest way to install everything, except if you happen to have windows 7 32bit (or older).

 ### Pull the image: